 As an independent contractor, taxes can seem overwhelming.
 Instead of an employer or company withdrawing taxes for you from every paycheck, you need to keep track of what you owe and make sure the IRS gets their due.
 Sounds complicated, but it doesn’t have to be.
 When it comes to 1099 taxes, knowledge is power.

 Every year contractors leave thousands on the table by not maximizing deductions.
 Saving money at tax time depends on tracking deductions all year-round.
 Every mile you drive for work and every expense, even if it seems small, can add up to thousands of dollars that stay in your pocket in April.

 As you track these expenses, make sure you keep proof in the form of receipts, bank statements, mileage logs (or a tracking app like Stride Tax).
 When you file in April, you’ll total these expenses per category and list them on your Schedule C (Stride Tax does this math for you).
-If you use software like H&R Block or TurboTax, the software will prompt you for the expense category totals and input them into the Schedule C for you.
+If you use software like H&R Block, the software will prompt you for the expense category totals and input them into the Schedule C for you.

 Here are the top 1099 tax deductions and some additional ones that you may have not known about!

 One of the largest expenses available to contractors to deduct is mileage.
 Contractors have two options when it comes to this deduction:

 - Their actual car expenses, like the cost of gas, maintenance, insurance, car payments, and depreciation, or

 - A standard amount for every mile they drive.

 Option 2 is called the standard mileage deduction, and it usually saves drivers more money at tax time than itemizing all car expenses.
 As it turns out, the standard mileage rate is pretty generous unless you drive a gas guzzler.
 The 2017 standard mileage rate is 53.5 cents per mile, and the 2018 rate is 54.5 cents per mile.